mitric-lab/programming_theochem/src/03-molecular_integrals/06-electron_repulsion_integrals.md

 ethene from
 <a href="https://codinginchemistry.com/files_SS23/molecular_integrals/ethene.xyz" download>here</a>.

-After importing the necceary modules, we load the molecule from a xyz-file and calculate the electron repulsion integrals using the method `get_twoel()`:
+After importing the necessary modules, we load the molecule from an xyz-file and calculate the electron repulsion integrals using the method `get_twoel()`:
 ```python
 {{#include ../codes/03-molecular_integrals/electron_repulsion_ethene.py:imports}}